 If you have any assets like these, some lenders may allow you to get a loan with no credit if you’re willing to offer them up as collateral.

 If you own a home, you can use this to your advantage.
 There are many ways to convert the equity in your home into a loan of some kind.
 The first and most obvious way is to sell your home.
-You can either find a smaller, more affordable home in your area, or move somewhere that real estate prices are lower.
+You can either find a smaller, more affordable home in your area or move somewhere that real estate prices are lower.

 If you’re age 62 or older, you have the option of taking out a reverse mortgage on your home.
 A reverse mortgage involves receiving monthly payments while reducing the amount of equity in your home.

 If you have parents who are homeowners, they can enact a “sale-leaseback”.
 This involves a sale of the home followed by a new loan being created for you.
 Sometimes parents do this as a way to take equity out of their home while they downsize and let their kids enjoy affordable rental rates.
+This is how to get a loan with bad credit.

 If you own a passenger vehicle, you can always apply for a car title loan.
 A car title loan is a form of collateral loan that applies specifically to cars, in case you hadn’t guessed.
 The amount you can borrow depends on the wholesale value of your car.